New York State has several programs designed to help eligible state residents secure the funds to finance their post-secondary education.

 Note: Full-time is defined as carrying 12 credit hours or more of degree-bearing and non-degree (remedial) course work.
 Of the 12 required hours, three must be degree credits in the first semester of TAP; at least six degree credits per semester thereafter.

 The TAP awards are based on a family’s net taxable New York State income from the previous year and range from $500 to full tuition per year.
 Students are entitled to TAP payments for up to three years in an approved associate degree or certificate program.
 For each full semester (12 credit hours or more) of course work, a student is assigned six points.
-Once the maximum of thirty-six points is reached, the student will receive no further TAP payments at ECC.
+Once the maximum of thirty-six points is reached, the student will receive no further TAP payments at SUNY Erie.